How do I find out if I have enough health coverage according to MA state law?

 They have 60 days from the date the coverage ends to purchase a new policy or face penalties.
 For information on how to find the plan that works best for them, visit: https://www.mass.gov/info-details/health-insurance-plans-which-plan-is-right-for-you.

 Massachusetts law prohibits insurance companies from imposing lifetime dollar limits on major medical health insurance benefits.

 Medical necessity means health care services that are consistent with the generally accepted principles of professional medical practice as determined by whether the service:

-- Is known to be effective, based on scientific evidence, professional standards, and expert opinion, in improving health outcomes; or
+- Is known to be effective in improving health outcomes, based on scientific evidence, professional standards, and expert opinion; or

 The DOI cannot make medical necessity determinations.
-If your claim was denied and your insurer is stating medical necessity as the reason, you can file an internal appeal with the insurer, and you can also request an external review by the Office of Patient Protection.
+If your claim is denied and your insurer states that lack of medical necessity is the reason, you can file an internal appeal with the insurer.
+If the insurer denies your appeal, you can request an external review through the Massachusetts Office of Patient Protection (OPP).